Drupal Site Process

 After the site has been provisioned, ITS will email the Site Administrator to let them know the site is now available, and with instructions regarding how to log in.

-From here, it is the Site Administrator's responsibility to replace the placeholder content that a freshly provisioned site contains with their actual content.
+From here, it is the Site Administrator's responsibility to replace the stage site's placeholder content with their actual content.
 The Site Admin should utilize the documentation and tutorials available on our website to learn how to use Drupal.
-If questions arise during the site's construction, additional assistance is available via email requests sent to email@example.com.
+If questions arise during the site's construction, additional assistance is available via the support center.